|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 I will briefly describe normal daily life in rural Canada to indicate why this life is so liquid hydrocarbon intensive.
 There are some people who say that rural Canadians should simply abandon their liquid hydrocarbon fuel intensive life style.
 However, that is a hypocritical view.
-These people forget that many parties around the world rely on energy, agricultural products, forest products and minerals from rural Canada.
+These same people forget that many populations around the world rely on energy, agricultural products, forest products and minerals from rural Canada.

-Our family lives on the edge of rural Canada, about 100 km north of downtown Toronto.
+Our family lives on the edge of rural Canada, about 100 km north of Toronto.
 The main benefits of our semi-rural life are intangibles such as quiet, privacy, clean air, wild life, freedom from urban expectations and freedom from urban social problems.

 However, there are significant costs of living in rural Canada, particularly for liquid hydrocarbon fuels.
 My family consists of myself (a retired engineer), my wife (a home maker), my son (a tradesman) and my daughter (an actress-show host-media producer).
 Prior to my retirement I had to frequently attend major buildings in Toronto and I drove about 40,000 km / year.
 My wife drives about 15,000 km / year.
-My son, who has to attend various work sites in the Greater Toronto Area (GTA), drives about 50,000 km / year.
+My son, who has to attend various work sites in the Greater Toronto Area (GTA), drives over 50,000 km / year.
 My daughter, who maintains a small apartment near where she works, drives about 30,000 km / year.
 Thus our average per capita automobile driving is about 34,000 km / person / year resulting in consumption of over 3000 litres of liquid hydrocarbon fuel per person per year just for automobile transportation.

 When our children were young and could not drive themselves, they went to school by bus.
 Their preschool/elementary school was 8 km away.
 Their high schools were 15 km and 70 km away.
 Their post secondary educational institutions were 70 km to 200 km away.
 However, again these figures are deceptive.
 The school bus routes are not direct but wind back and forth to collect students from pickup points convenient to their homes.
 A rural school bus route is often two to three times as long as the direct route.
 The costs of leasing, operating and maintaining a large fleet of buses is a major component of the rural education budget.
 Each school age child in a rural area triggers annual consumption of a substantial amount of liquid hydrocarbon fuel.

 Then there is the energy for our home.
 The only connected utilities that we have are electricity and telephone.
 There is no utility supplied: natural gas, potable water, sewer, cable TV, fiber optic internet, hot water or chilled water.
-Our space heating and potable water heating are by combustion of furnace oil, which in the winter is delivered approximately monthly by tanker truck.
+Our space heating and potable water heating are by combustion of furnace oil, which in the winter is delivered by tanker truck.
 We have a drilled well with an electric pump for potable water.
 We have two sump pumps and two pond pumps.
 We have our own septic system.
 We have satellite TV and microwave internet services.
 We have an electric air conditioning unit and we use electricity for cooking, lighting, refrigeration and laundry.
 Due to an unreliable primary electricity supply we have a backup generator.
 We have a tractor for property maintenance.
 Our total consumption of liquid hydrocarbons for space heating, potable water heating, standby electricity generation and property maintenance is over 1600 litres per person per year.

 Once or twice per annum we visit other members of our family in western Canada or they come to visit us.
 Either way there is at least 6000 km per person of air travel per round trip.